alopgar/RNASEQ-analysis/README.md

 |ID-004  |Sample4   |Female |Diet2  |
 |...     |...       |...    |...    |

-- **IDs and output names**: ID is the name of the .fastq file before processing.
-Output names are base names given to the files once trimmed for an easier handling of file names.
+- **IDs and output names**: IDs are the names of the .fastq files before processing.
+Output names are base names given to the files once trimmed for an easier handling.
 If names are not desired to be changed, use the same code for both columns.
 - **Sample groups**: Depending on the number of grouping variables we manage, some changes must be done in the code:
   - If only one group factor is used: `export parmix=('awk '{print $n}' $inputFile')`
   - If 2 or more group factors are used: `export parmix=('awk '{print $n "_" $n+1 "_" $n+2}' $inputFile')`